leidongR/gr.api.sheet/api_docs/apis.md

 ```

 ### $in
-Find rows with column value is included in options
+Find rows which column value is equal to any of options

 #### Datatypes
 - number